Triads

 • Stage: working-professional, single, newly married, young kids, empty-nesters, retired, grandparent, etc.

-We recognize that this part, getting started, can be the most difficult for some.
-So can we just acknowledge the elephant in the room?
-It can feel awkward sometimes- kind of like asking someone on a first date!
-But can we encourage you not to let the risk of “rejection” stop you from reaching out.
+We recognize that getting started can be the most difficult part for some.
+So, can we just acknowledge the elephant in the room?
+It can feel awkward; kind of like asking someone on a first date!
+But can we also encourage you not to let the risk of “rejection” stop you from reaching out?
 The worst thing that can happen is someone says, “no”.
-This can happen for so many valid reasons like already being in an existing triad, not having space in their schedule to commit right now, and other barriers that are out of your control.
-But you’ll never know if you don’t ask.
+This can be for many valid reasons (like being in an existing triad, not having space in their schedule to commit right now, or other barriers that are out of your control).
+You’ll never know if you don’t ask!

-While the church could find ways to place people together into groups, the odds are that having it manufactured this way will lead to less likelihood of natural chemistry and longevity of the group.
-So our vision is that these triads emerge out of existing relationships and come together organically.
-Think about who you’re connecting with at brunch, your friend circles, maybe a community group you’ve been in, or other church connection points like Women’s Refresh or Men’s Breakfasts.
+While the church could find ways to place people together into groups, the odds are that this would lead to less natural chemistry and/or longevity of the group.
+So, our vision is that these triads emerge out of existing relationships and come together organically.
+Think about who you are connecting with at brunch, your friend circles, a community group you have been a part of, or other church connection points like Women’s Refresh or Men’s Breakfast.

-If you’re finding yourself still struggling with this piece, please don’t hesitate to reach out and we’d be more than happy to come alongside you in the process!
+If you are struggling with this piece, please don’t hesitate to reach out and we’d be more than happy to come alongside in the process!

 3) Schedule the first meeting to sense group commitment and compatibility

-Go over the Triad Covenant (link at the top of this page) with your group at the first meeting (Attach sample that can be downloaded and used if desired).
-Suggested meeting format can be found below.
+Go over the Triad Covenant (link at the top of this page) with your group at the first meeting.
+A suggested meeting format can be found below.

 • Consider questions like: